-By all accounts Mötley Crüe should not have survived the 1980s.
-In a decade known for its excessive debauchery, the story of Mötley Crüe was one of hardcore sex, drug overdoses, manslaughter, self-destruction and rock ‘n’ roll, earning the band a bad boy reputation that would ultimately eclipse their music.
-Each member had spent as much time in jail as they had on the front pages of metal magazines and with notorious hellraisers such as Ozzy Osbourne horrified by their reckless and deviant lifestyles they had become the ultimate shock rock group.
-But as 1987 came to a conclusion with the death and resurrection of its principal songwriter it was clear that if they were to continue then something had to change.
+By all accounts, Mötley Crüe should not have survived the eighties.
+In a decade known for its excessive debauchery, the story of Mötley Crüe was one of hardcore sex, drug overdoses, manslaughter, self-destruction, and rock ‘n’ roll, earning the band a bad boy reputation that would ultimately eclipse their music.
+Each member had spent as much time in jail as they had on the front pages of metal magazines, and with notorious hellraisers such as Ozzy Osbourne horrified by their reckless and deviant lifestyles, they had become the ultimate shock rock group.
+But as 1987 came to a conclusion with the death and resurrection of its principal songwriter, it was clear that if they were to continue then something had to change.

-Since the release of their latest album Girls, Girls, Girls in the spring of 1987 a new band had emerged from their hometown of Los Angeles that, much like the legacy they had created earlier in the decade, were courting controversy for their drug-induced shenanigans and groove-laden songs.
-Guns N’ Roses were being courted by both their label and the press as the most dangerous rock group in the world and so if Mötley Crüe were to survive the competition then they faced a choice: to either push their limits even further, which would ultimately end in at least one of their deaths, or to somehow find the strength to overcome their personal demons and pull themselves back from the abyss before it was too late.
+Since the release of their latest album, Girls, Girls, Girls, in the spring of 1987, a new band had emerged from their hometown of Los Angeles that, much like the legacy they had created earlier in the decade, were courting controversy for their drug-induced shenanigans and groove-laden songs.
+Guns N’ Roses were being groomed by both their label and the press as the most dangerous rock group in the world, and so if Mötley Crüe were to survive the competition then they faced a choice: to either push their limits even further, which would ultimately end in at least one of their deaths, or to somehow find the strength to overcome their personal demons and pull themselves back from the abyss before it was too late.

 ‘Drugs was really becoming a drag.
 It wasn’t fun anymore,’ bassist and songwriter Nikki Sixx would declare after almost a decade of decadence.
 ‘If you wear it and you wear it well, hats off to you.
 We wore it well for ten years, then we stopped wearing it well and it was time to move on.
 We do the same nutty stuff, if not more.
 We just have as good a time.
 Let me rephrase that: we have a much better time.’
 Feeling reinvigorated and with a sense of purpose, Mötley Crüe had felt compromised during the recording of their last album and the end product was one that, while boasting a few strong compositions, lacked the overall focus and consistency of their earlier offerings.